Axway/agents-mulesoft/CONTRIBUTING.md

 ## Reporting New Issues

 Before filing a new task, try to make sure your problem does not already exist by looking through the known issues.
-If you are experiencing a problem that you think is not documented, create an issue and attach the 'Bug' label.
+If you are experiencing a problem that you think is not documented, create an issue and attach the 'bug' label.

 Before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs, we require that you provide a reproducible scenario.
+We require that you provide a reproducible scenario.
 Having a minimal reproducible scenario gives us important information without going back and forth to you with additional questions.

 ## Security Bugs

-If you have encountered a security vulnerability, then create an issue and attach the 'Security' label.
+If you have encountered a security vulnerability, then create an issue and attach the 'security' label.

 # Proposing a Change